 “So, I was thinking that we could use the harmonics we discovered to eliminate any equations that won’t align.
 What do you think?’

-“One moment….”, Solomon’s face calmed and the elevation tones began.
+“One moment….”, Solomon’s face calmed and the calming tones began.

 After a moment, Solomon smiled.